UmarAhmad7/NIT_CycleRent/README.md

 ## Features

-🚀 Rent a Cycle: Experience the ease of renting cars through an interactive console.
+🚀 Rent a Cycle: Experience the ease of renting cycles through an interactive console.
 🔁 Return a Cycle: Effortlessly return previously rented cars and update availability.
 👥 Customer Management: Add new customers and maintain customer records.
-🚲 Cycle Management: Manage cars, brands, models, and pricing details.
+🚲 Cycle Management: Manage cycle, brands, models, and pricing details.
 📝 Rental History: Keep track of rentals, customers, and rental durations.

 ## Getting Started